 If a University of Chicago employee will conduct maintenance work (e.g., custodial, HVAC engineers, electricians, plumbers, etc.) in the K-12 Laboratory Schools (Judd, Belfield, Blaine, U-High, or Sunny Gymnasium) then they must complete a two-hour Asbestos Awareness class within 60 days of their employment. (per EPA 40 CFR 763.92)

 All asbestos abatement contractors shall be responsible for meeting these OSHA training requirements in addition to all IDPH training requirements.

 Outside Service Contractor Information

-All outside service contractors shall be notified of the presence of asbestos-containing materials prior to beginning work activities.
+All outside service contractors shall be notified of the presence of confirmed and suspected asbestos-containing materials prior to beginning work activities.
 All outside service contractors shall provide general awareness training for their employees to allow employees to identify suspect asbestos-containing materials if found during work activities.
-Contractors shall contact Environmental Health and Safety in the event that suspect asbestos-containing materials are discovered during work activities.
+Contractors shall contact Environmental Health and Safety if suspect asbestos-containing materials are discovered during work activities.
 Contractors shall be made aware of the University of Chicago’s Asbestos Policy prior to the commencement of work.

 Reviewed: July 2019